JaedanC/PythonTutorial/docs/Basics.md

 The above would error.
 Can you see why?
 The programmer was off-by-one.

-Aside: The index can also be a variable as long as the variable is an integer.
+The index can also be a variable as long as the variable is storing an integer.

 ### Task